 Application for enrolment must be made on the School's official Application form, which must be completed in full providing accurate information and details about the student.
-It must be accompanied by certified copies of the student's two most recent School reports (together with copies translated into English if the original reports are not in English) from his/her home country.
+It must be accompanied by certified copies of the student's two most recent School reports (together with copies translated into English if the original reports are not in English) from their home country.
 Secondary students must supply a copy of their AEAS test score.
 Edutest results are used to assess whether a student is ready to enter 'mainstream' classes.
-A copy of the International Business Regulations can be found in Appendix.

 Upon receipt of a completed Application Form and accompanying reports, the School will immediately process the application and determine the enrolment status of the applicant and inform the student's family/ agent.
 If a place is available a letter of offer for a place will be issued by the School.
 Acceptance of this offer must be made in writing, along with payment of fees as specified in the letter.
 This is required in order for a visa to be issued to the student.
-Confirmation of Enrolment and CAAW form will only be released by the school once the following items have been confirmed:
+Confirmation of Enrolment and CAAW form will only be released by the School once the following items have been confirmed:

-- Fees have been paid to the school - Approved accommodation has been applied for (refer Accommodation Policy) - Approved parent liaison has been applied for (refer Parent liaison Policy)

-A current copy of the student's Passport, Visa and Health Cover documents must be held by the School at all times.
+- Fees have been paid to the School. - Approved accommodation has been applied for (refer Accommodation Policy); and - Approved parent liaison has been applied for (refer Parent liaison Policy). - A current copy of the student's Passport, Visa and Health Cover documents must be held by the School at all times.